FSD 38 - Preventive medical services expenses

-2. The dollar amounts specified in Section 41.03(a)(v) shall be adjusted from time to time to reflect the dollar amounts authorized by the Travel Directive; any such change shall be indicated in the Foreign Affairs and International Trade's monthly Schedules to Foreign Service Directives and Meal Rates.
+2. The dollar amounts specified in Section 41.03(a)(v) shall be adjusted from time to time to reflect the dollar amounts authorized by the NJC Travel Directive; any such change shall be published on the Department of Foreign Affairs and International Trade's website.

 3. Receipts for dependant care costs under this section shall include the cost, dates of employment and the sitter's / company's name and telephone number, as well as the sitter's social insurance number (where applicable).